The premiere event for power investors and developers. Where energy connects.

 Become a sponsor

 Download the brochureDemonstrate your strengths, raise your company profile, and maximize your ROI as we bring key industry players and decision-makers to you.
-At the Platts Global Power Markets Conference by S&P Global Commodity Insights, each sponsor has the opportunity to showcase their products and services and distinguish themselves from the competition.
+At the S&P Global Commodity Insights Global Power Markets Conference, each sponsor has the opportunity to showcase their products and services and distinguish themselves from the competition.
 We offer a full range of opportunities and packages, and can even tailor solutions to suit your needs.

 Download our Americas event portfolio brochure to learn more about our events and who attends.